tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 not_after
 : The moment when the keys become invalid.
 Uses the same unit as not_before.

-address_set
-: A set of Address structures containing IPv4 or IPv6 addresses to hosts which have the corresponding private ESNI key.

 extensions
 : A list of extensions that the client can take into consideration when